andrulonis/via-lighting-api/README.md

 from via_lighting_api import ViaLightingAPI
 ```

 To initialize the API and control the lighting, you need to know the Vendor ID (VID) and Product ID (PID) of your keyboard.
-If you don't know these values, run the viewer tool: `python3 tools/keyboard_info_viewer.py` and follow the hint to find them.
+If you don't know these values, run: `via-lighting-api --list-devices` and follow the hint to find them.

 ```python
 # Replace with your keyboard's VID and PID